 GOM PlayerAn amazing media player that supports various formats with its own subtitles library.
 Get the best deal now!

 VLC doesn’t need any introduction.
 This free, open-source cross-platform multimedia player is perhaps the most popular media player in the world.

 This tool can play absolutely everything: media files, discs, streams, you name it.
 It plays most codecs with no codec packs needed and is completely free.
 It doesn’t feature any spyware, ads, or user tracking.

 Moreover, you can fully customize it: you can add skins, create skins with the VLC skin editor, and install various extensions.

-The tools supports onscreen display, fullscreen, anti-aliased shaded subtitles and visual feedback for keyboard controls, as well as 12 subtitle formats.
+The tools support onscreen display, fullscreen, anti-aliased shaded subtitles, and visual feedback for keyboard controls, as well as 12 subtitle formats.